openml/automlbenchmark/README.md

 * [New AutoML systems can be added](https://github.com/openml/automlbenchmark/tree/master/docker) as Docker images
 * Execute experiments locally or on AWS (see below)

-Current limitations (which will be addressed in future versions):
+Future plans:
-* AutoML systems are always run under their default settings.
+* Automatic sharing of benchmarkling results on OpenML.
-* The benchmark datasets currently only cover classification
+* Allow tuning of the AutoML systems (hyper-hyperparameters), beyond their default settings.
-* We don't automatically share the evaluations on OpenML yet.
+* More benchmark datasets, and datasets of other types (e.g. regression).

 ## Quickstart